sensu/sensu-docs/content/sensu-go/6.4/api/core/checks.md

 ### Example {#checkscheckhooks-put-example}

-In the following example, an HTTP PUT request is submitted to the `/checks/:check/hooks/:type` API endpoint, assigning the `process_tree` hook to the `check-cpu` check in the event of a `critical` type check result, resulting in a successful HTTP `204 No Content` response.
+In the following example, an HTTP PUT request is submitted to the `/checks/:check/hooks/:type` API endpoint, assigning the `process_tree` hook to the `check_cpu` check in the event of a `critical` type check result:

 {{< code shell >}}
 curl -X PUT \